assist-project/dtls-fuzzer/README.md

 Unfortunately, as models grow is size, the .pdfs generated using this method become increasingly difficult to read.

-Hence we developed/used/imported prunning scripts which are accessed by 'trim_model.sh'.
+Hence we developed/used/imported pruning scripts which are accessed by 'trim_model.sh'.
-We advise using it in its most basic form, whic is:
+We advise using it in its most basic form, which is:

     > bash trim_model.sh learnedModel.dot trimmedLearnedModel.dot